 For instance, if a product is selling faster than expected, don’t wait until is inventory is low before taking action.
 Get in touch with your vendors ASAP, then plan your next order.

-Also, consider sharing data and forecasts with your vendors, so you can both agree on product ordering and schedules.
+Finally, consider sharing data and forecasts with your vendors, so you can both agree on product ordering and schedules.

 “One way that supply chain relationships often break down in the retail industry is that product forecasting is imperfect,” says Attorney Sarah Rathke, a partner at Squire Patton Boggs.